How to Gain a Serious Edge Over the Competition with a Pre-MBA Internship at a Hedge Fund

 Hedge fund internships are quite different from investment banking internships, where they always try to convert you into a full-time hire if you perform well.

-On the second hurdle, I did a ton of reading on equity investing and value investing specifically, and I completed many of the exercises and case studies in your courses, such as the valuation/stock pitch for Jazz Pharmaceuticals.
+On the second hurdle, I did a ton of reading on equity investing and value investing specifically, and I completed many of the exercises and case studies in your courses, such as the stock pitch example for Jazz Pharmaceuticals.

 Even though I had Project Finance experience, it didn’t translate that well to long/short equity hedge funds because in PF you build only debt and cash flow models – not 3-statement projections or DCF-based valuations.